Quantized Strings and Instantons in Holography: Worldsheet instantons in the Green-Schwarz formulation

 The infinite sums in \eqref{bosonsum} and \eqref{fermionsum} diverge and must be regularized.
 In order to treat both fermionic and bosonic sums simultaneously, we bring them in the form

 by identifying the starting value $p$ of each sum

 and defining the $\mu$ parameters as follows

-The full logarithm of the partition function can therefore be expressed as sum of functions $s_p(\mu)$ for some given values of $\mu$ and $p$.
+The full logarithm of the partition function can therefore be expressed as a sum of functions $s_p(\mu)$ for some given values of $\mu$ and $p$ plus the fermionic contributions linear in $m_1$ and $m_2$.
 Before evaluating the sum, we remark that the argument of the $\log$ in \eqref{spdef} is positive.
 By hand we removed the zero-modes given by the states for which $l^2=\mu$ (with multiplicity $2l$), which have to be treated separately.

 As mentioned above, $s_p$ diverges, but a regularized version can be defined as follows

 where the two last terms have been introduced to render the sum absolutely convergent.
 The middle term can be regularized by itself using the Hurwitz $\zeta$-functions